WodifyLLC/DynamoDB-Lambda-Helper/README.md

 Output

-The &quot;Put&quot; function will return a `"SUCCESS"` if the insert or update was successful.
+The &quot;PUT&quot; function will return a `"SUCCESS"` if the insert or update was successful.

 # GET